alejandroautalan/pygubu/README.md

 Visit the pygubu [wiki](https://github.com/alejandroautalan/pygubu/wiki) for more documentation.

-The following are some good tkinter references:
+The following are some good tkinter (and tk) references:

 - [TkDocs](http://www.tkdocs.com)
 - [Graphical User Interfaces with Tk](http://docs.python.org/3.5/library/tk.html)